glbala87/ELLA_tool/docs/manual/evidence-sections.md

 Variants marked as `TECHNICAL` or `NOT RELEVANT` can, depending on the your configuration, be left without a selected class upon finalization of the analysis.
 :::

+## Region

+This section displays other, previously classified variants within a predefined, genomic distance from the selected variant.
+Click on the link to open the other variant evaluation in a new tab.

 ## Frequency

 This section displays population frequencies reported in external or internal datasets (if any).
 Note that variants with a population frequency exceeding the threshold for ACMG criterion BA1 have already been [filtered out](/manual/top-bar.html#excluded-variants).